stuartpb/couchdb-in-a-hurry/README.md

 (You can also POST the document to the *database's* route, in which case CouchDB will generate a UUID for you; however, since pre-generating your UUID means you're safe from inadvertently creating the document twice, it's recommended that code pre-calculate UUIDs and use PUT for creation.)

+Databases are the first-level paths of CouchDB servers.
+All paths that interact with documents start with the name of the database in which that document resides (or will reside).

 You create databases in a similar fashion to the way you create documents, with a PUT to the database name (no body in the request, a status object for the response).

 CouchDB's API returns JSON responses, though they only get returned as `application/json` if you make your request with an Accept header that matches it.
 (Otherwise it comes back as `text/plain`, mostly so, when debugging, making a request in a browser tab will display the response as text.)